tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 Where Cronometer often fails me is with logging Chinese food.
 I don't mean that sugary Americanized crap like General Tso's; I mean _real_ Chinese food, which I often eat with my Chinese wife.
 These delicious meals don't have an English name, much less an entry in a nutrition database from the US or Europe.
 This is a case where I usually find the nearest Western equivalent and log that.
 Or if it's something I have a lot and there's no real equivalent, I'll get my wife to help me research it and create a custom recipe.

-When I log my food in Cronometer, I usually weight it first to get a sense of how much I'm eating.
-Just logging a "serving" of whatever is often quite wrong.
-Whenever I'm eating something not pre-packaged (and thus pre-weighed) I use an [OXO Good Grips Food Scale](https://amzn.to/32DYhXU) to weigh whatever I'm eating in grams.[^5] I prefer grams for the precision, and because it makes me feel both scientific and international.
+When I log my food in Cronometer, I usually weigh it first to accurately record how much I'm eating.
+Just logging a "serving" of a dish often undercounts what you're actually eating.
+Whenever I'm eating something not pre-packaged (and thus pre-weighed) I use an [OXO Good Grips Food Scale](https://amzn.to/32DYhXU)[^6] to weigh it in grams[^7].

-Before logging my food, I didn't really have a good sense of what I was eating.
-But after doing it for years, I now have a very good intuition for what's in my food.
+Before logging my food, I had only poor idea of what I ate.
+But after doing it for years, I acquired good intuition about my food.
 How much is on the plate, what's the macronutrient breakdown, and how many calories will it be?
-I used to answer those questions very poorly, but not anymore.
-Just having this knowledge in the back of my mind helps greatly toward making good diet choices in the moment.
+The answers were once mysteries; but now I make an accurate guess at a glance.
+Having this knowledge in the back of my mind lets me make good diet choices in the moment.

-With weighing myself and logging it, I can see long term trends and adjust behavior.
-But with weighing food and logging it, I can adjust within the space of a day if I'm going in a bad direction.
+When weighing myself and logging it, I can see long term trends and adjust behavior.
+But by weighing food and logging it, I can adjust within the space of a day if I'm going in a bad direction.

-### Ketogenic Diet and Time-Restricted Eating

 ### Resistance Training

-## This Section for What I've Learned
+### Mindset

+Understanding the process of weightloss was obviously necessary to achive my results.
+But most important was correcting my thinking about fitness.
+Without realizing it, I had internalized that I was just an unfit nerdy guy and that I would never have a good body.
+That sort of thing just wasn't for guys like me, and I shouldn't even contemplate it.
+This hidden belief was toxic and held me back for so many years.
+I'm still working to eradicate it from my mind and undo the damage it did to me.

+## TLDR

 Lorem ipsum...